hotorin/assignments/feed/README.md

 ## Task

-1. Periodically read feed from https://www.reddit.com/domain/youtube.com/.rss and store it in database
+1. Periodically read feed from https://www.reddit.com/domain/youtube.com/.rss and store it in database (exclude duplicated feed entry)

 2. Create RESTful web service to provide those data

-3. Create RESTful web service to return list of subreddit name and number of times that subreddit appear the most in decending order
+3. Create RESTful web service to return top 10 of subreddit name and number of times that subreddit appear the most in decending order

 With best regards,